ThomasCalle/JavaScript_Interview_Assessment/README.md

-# Thomas' JavaScript Interview Assessment
+# Thomas' Web APIs: Interview Assesment Quiz

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-JavaScript Interview Assessment
+Thomas' Web APIs: Interview Assesment Quiz

 The purpose of the module named "JavaScript Interview Assessment" is to asses fellow Full Stack Developers or to challenge newly focused JavaScript users by taking a 'Moderate' level interview assesment - in order to gauge the usesrs comprehension, applied knowledge and preperatory studies to fulfil real-world interview challenges.
 The prupose is have this app run in the browser, feature dynamically updated HTML and CSS powered by JavaScript code.
 The quiz has clean and minimal layout with a responsive user interface and provides the 'true or false' questions followed by a 'Leaderboard' prompt to submit the users achieved score - the score will be presented on the main page once logged.